deanwampler/spark-scala-tutorial/README.markdown

 }
 ```

-Create a [HiveContext](http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.sql.hive.LocalHiveContext), analogous to the previous `SQLContext`.
+Create a [HiveContext](http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.sql.hive.HiveContext), analogous to the previous `SQLContext`.
 Then define a helper function to run the query using the new `hql` function, after which we print each line.

 ```
 val sc = new SparkContext("local[2]", "Hive SQL (10)")
-val hiveContext = new LocalHiveContext(sc)
+val hiveContext = new HiveContext(sc)
 import hiveContext._   // Make methods local, like for SQLContext

 def hql2(title: String, query: String, n: Int = 100): Unit = {